AMariofan12/AMariofan12/README.md

-"world renown twitch streamer "supermariofan85" enjoying retirement as an aspiring game designer, with only 63 years of carpel tunnel holding them back"
+"world renown twitch streamer "supermariofan85" enjoying retirement as an aspiring digital artist, with only 63 years of carpel tunnel holding them back"

 things about me :•)
 -